libbyshoop/database-book/_sources/index.rst

 Part 1: From conceptual models to SQL data creation
 ---------------------------------------------------

-The first several chapters linked below will guide you through the basic mechanisms typically used to implement tables in relational databases and to generate data instances and store them in tables.
-Basic querying is include just to verify the data has been created.
+The first four chapters linked below will guide you through the basic mechanisms typically used to implement tables in relational databases and to generate data instances and store them in tables.
+Basic querying is included just to verify the data has been created.
 This material is not exhaustive, but rather illustrative of basic features of SQL.
 As you practice, you will want to consult other more detailed references for the database system you are using in practice.

 Part 2: Mastering Database Querying with Relational Algebra and SQL
 --------------------------------------------------------------------

-Beginning with the 'Databases and Querying' chapter, we will go through how to design queries using a graphical notation based on relational database theory that helps you think clearly about what data results you can expect from operations on data relations (a special form of data tables).
+Beginning with Chapter 5, 'Relational Databases, Querying and Analysis', we will go through how to design queries using a graphical notation based on relational database theory that helps you think clearly about what data results you can expect from operations on data relations (a special form of data tables).
 With a design in hand, you will then be able to create correct queries using SQL-- we guide you through that process with simple examples.

 Table of Contents
 :::::::::::::::::